 In 2001 Susan relocated from Los Angeles to the East Coast.
 A love of the outdoors and greenscape practices led her to a career change from her work in healthcare.
-Susan began Terrascapes as a landscape designer in 2003 and currently focuses on design and installations in Needham, Wellesley, Weston, Natick, Dover, Medfield, Medford, Brookline, and surrounding areas.
+Susan began Terrascapes as a landscape designer in 2003 and currently employs four landscape designers/project managers and eight fine gardeners focusing the work area in Needham, Wellesley, Weston, Natick, Dover, Medfield, Sherborn, Brookline, and surrounding areas.

 In 2007 Susan worked closely with the Massachusetts Horticultural Society.
 Her desire to learn the best horticultural practices and to get involved with the Rose Kennedy Greenway project inspired her to join the Society as the on-site landscape designer.
 In this role, she took on many projects at the Society’s Elm Bank location in Wellesley.
 Susan designed the seasonal plantings in the Italianate garden located outside the historical Cheney – Baltzell manor house at Elm Bank in Wellesley, MA.
 These gardens were originally designed by the firm of Olmsted and Vaux of Brookline 1908-1928.